adempiere/adempiere-all-services/README.md

   Variables used in this file are taken from file *.env*.
 - *start-all.sh*: shell script to automatically execute docker compose.
   The persistent directory (database) and the backup directory are created when needed, the file *env_template* is copied to *.env* and docker compose is started.
-- *stop-and-delete-all.sh*: shell script to delete all containers, images, networks, cache and volumnes created with *start-all.sh* or by executing *docker-compose.yml*.
+- *stop-and-delete-all.sh*: shell script to delete all containers, images, networks, cache and volumes created with *start-all.sh* or by executing *docker-compose.yml*.
   After executing this shell, no trace of the application will be left over.
 Only the persistent directory will not be affected.
 - *postgresql/Dockerfile*: the Dockerfile used.
   It mainly copies postgresql/initdb.sh to the container, so it can be executed at start.
-- *postgresql/initdb.sh*: shell script executed when Postgres starts.
+- *postgresql/initdb.sh*: shell script executed in the container when Postgres starts.
   If there is a database named "adempiere", nothing happens.
   If there is no database named "adempiere", the script checks if there is a database seed file in the backups directory.
   - If there is one, it launches a restore database.